Aembit/terraform-provider-aembit/docs/resources/access_condition.md

 Required:

 - `container_cluster_connected` (Boolean) The condition requires that managed Clusters be defined as Container Cluster Connected by Wiz.
 - `max_last_seen` (Number) The maximum number of seconds since the managed Cluster was last seen by Wiz.
+Accepted range: 1-31449600 seconds